 Let’s begin.
 To install the GIMP no matter what your operating system is, the only thing that you need is a browser.
 Here I’m going to open Chrome – my particular browser – and I’m going to go to the only place you should ever download the GIMP.

 Some people I’ve heard horror stories about downloading from other sites, any site, other than gimp.org, and they’ve ended up getting malware on the installation.
 Watch out.
-You want to go to gimp.org.
+If you want to go to gimp.org.

-These are the legitimate maintainers of the GIMP operating system, so when we go there, by the way great place to get instruction; both video, and textual.
-What you’ll want to do is go to download 2.8.1.
+These are the legitimate maintainers of the GIMP operating system, so when we go there, by the way, a great place to get instruction; both video and textual.
+All you’ll want to do is go and download 2.8.1.

 You have two choices on where you want to download it.
 I’ll download it here directly.
 What the heck.
 I don’t think it really matters which way you go.

-In Chrome, I’ve got Chrome’s setup to ask which directory to put the download file in.
-Notice this is a Windows executable and I’m going to put it in my downloads directory on this PC.
+I’ve got Chrome’s setup to ask which directory to put the download file in.
+Notice that this is a Windows executable and I’m going to put it in my downloads directory on this PC.

-It’s called GIMP and then it’s got the version number, and it has setup.exe, so let’s go ahead and save that.
-Down here in the lower left of my browser pops up the download window, and I even have a little progress bar here going around in a wheel, and I have the number of megabytes downloaded.
-It says it’s going to take 50 seconds so on a minute to download this, so it’s actually a pretty fast download for me, but I’m going to cut out part of this, and we’re going to jump ahead.
+It’s called GIMP and then it’s got the version number and it has setup.exe, so let’s go ahead and save that.
+Down here on the lower left of my browser pops up the download window, and I even have a little progress bar here going around in a wheel, and I have the number of megabytes downloaded.
+It says it’s going to take 50 seconds or a minute to download this, so it’s a pretty fast download for me, but I’m going to cut out part of this, and we’re going to jump ahead.

 Here comes the GIMP install screen.
-At this point I say go ahead and install.
+At this point I say go ahead and install it.

 That’s the installation.
-It just installed all the files and I just click finish and it should all be done.
-The next thing that I want to do is I want to show you how to find the GIMP on Windows 10, and how to pin the GIMP, and unpin the GIMP from the bottom taskbar.
+I just installed all the files and I just clicked finish and it should all be done.
+The next thing that I want to do is to show you how to find the GIMP on Windows 10, and how to pin the GIMP, and unpin the GIMP from the bottom taskbar.